West Virginia is celebrating 150 years of statehood. Learn about the year-long celebration at wv150.com. Meanwhile, we are compiling a…

 The Neuron is West Virginia’s quarterly Journal of Science and Research.
-It contains feature articles about research and researchers and other science related news.
+It contains articles about research happening in West Virginia, stories about researcher and other state-wide science-related news.
 Visit the Library for recent issues.

-To begin receiving printed copies of future Neurons by mail, contact Kelly Merritt with your name, mailing address and e-mail address.
+To begin receiving printed copies of future Neurons by mail, contact Amanda Ramey with your name, mailing address and e-mail address.

 To hear our ads, select a link below.